raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 action

-**Range:** 500 feet
+**Range:** 150.0m

 **Components:** V, S, M (a pinch of dirt, a piece of rock, and a lump of clay)

 **Duration:** Concentration, up to 1 minute

 You create a seismic disturbance at a point on the ground that you can see within range.
-For the duration, an intense tremor rips through the ground in a 100-foot radius circle centered on that point and shakes creatures and structures in contact with the ground in that area.
+For the duration, an intense tremor rips through the ground in a 30.0m radius circle centered on that point and shakes creatures and structures in contact with the ground in that area.

 The ground in the area becomes difficult terrain.